anttipessa/restful-marketplace/README.md

     `$ npm run build` - creates a production build of the React application

+4. `Vagrantfile` is provided.
+It defines how the vagrant environment is set up, commands to be run:

+    `$ vagrant up`    // sets up the environment<br>
+    `$ vagrant ssh`   // moves a user inside vagrant

-4. Start Vagrant and navigate to `vagrant_data/internal-server-error` and start the app with:
+    Inside Vagrant navigate to the directory `/internal-server-error` and start the app:

     `$ npm run app`